Adriancito449/Secret-Wolf-Vault/README.md

-# 👻 GhostVault: Destructible Zero-Knowledge Secret Sharing
+#  Wolf Vault: Destructible Zero-Knowledge Secret Sharing

 GhostVault is a secure web application for sharing secrets (messages or files) that are **destroyed after the first read** or upon **time expiration**.
 It is built on a **Zero-Knowledge** architecture, ensuring the server never knows the content of the secret or the decryption key.